abikesa/tragedy/woody.md

       - Ethnic identities [unrepresented](https://archive.nytimes.com/www.nytimes.com/books/first/m/meade-woody.html?simple=True) in "We" the people
       - Legitimacy of non Anglo-Saxon roots
       - "She's preoccupied with `fundamentals`," Woody Allen remarked.
 But not entirely so.
 As a young woman, it was `fantasy`, not fundamentals, that initially drew her to her future husband.
+         - "My mother is an orthodox paranoid and, while she doesn't believe in an afterlife, she doesn't believe in a present one either." — Woody Allen, 1967
 5. Temperament
    - US constitution
 6. Expression